hardik04021996/sql-internals/6-Foreign-Key-constraint.md

 - **UPDATE:** If you try to update the referenced key in the parent table, the database will also prevent the update if child rows exist, unless you specify `ON UPDATE CASCADE` or another action (like SET NULL or SET DEFAULT).
 In summary, without CASCADE, you cannot delete or update a parent row if child rows reference it, unless you first remove or update the child rows.

-**If you delete or update the referenced row, what happens to the parent row?**
-In a foreign key relationship, the referenced row is in the parent table, and the foreign key is in the child table.
-If you delete or update the referenced row (parent), the effect on the child rows depends on the foreign key constraint options:
-- If CASCADE is set, child rows are automatically deleted or updated to match the change in the parent.
-- If RESTRICT or NO ACTION is set (default), the database will prevent the deletion or update if child rows exist, to maintain referential integrity.
-- Other options include SET NULL (child foreign key is set to NULL) or SET DEFAULT (child foreign key is set to its default value).
-The parent row itself is simply deleted or updated as requested; the constraint controls what happens to the child rows that reference it.

 ---